-In 2018 the main theme will be Christmas stories and the festive trail in the grounds will be Charles Dickens’ A Christmas Carol.
+In 2021 the theme will be Pinocchio with the interactive festive trail in the grounds including colourful characters.

-Event and Programming Assistant Caz Church starts working on props in January and continues working on them throughout the year.
+Event and Programming Assistant Caz Church started working on props in January and continues working on them throughout the year.
 Everything is made in house.

-All the contractors for Christmas at Hever Castle from Father Christmas to the fairground attractions and those who provide fake snow are confirmed by the end of January.
+All the contractors for Christmas at Hever Castle from Father Christmas to the fairground attractions are confirmed by the end of January.

-With the theme to work with and the debrief done Retail Manager Ashley Collins attends the main Christmas trade fairs; one in Birmingham and the biggest one in the world, Christmas World in Frankfurt in January.
+With the theme to work with and the debrief done Retail Manager Ashley Collins attends the main Christmas trade fairs.

 He looks for new stock for the Hever Shop for Christmas at Hever Castle as well as any additions needed for the decorations in the Castle.